 Ahh, the chatterbox!
 In an existence where screens are taking over as entertainment, it’s nice to reflect on such a playground favourite.
-They were the perfect way to pass time at school, before getting into trouble for giggling at the back of class.
+They were the perfect way to pass time at school before getting into trouble for giggling at the back of the class.
 Childhood wouldn’t have been the same without them.
-All it took was a pencil and a piece of paper folded with the utmost precision, but most likely torn straight from an exercise book.
+All it took was a pencil and a piece of paper folded with the utmost precision but most likely torn straight from an exercise book.

 This paper-folding activity is also known as a form of origami, from the Japanese words “oru” (to fold) and “kami” (paper).
-Yet the chatterbox is now played all over the world, with different names in each country, such as the “flip flapper” in Denmark.
+Yet the chatterbox is now played worldwide, with different names in each country, such as the “flip flapper” in Denmark.
 But where did the chatterbox come from?

 The Evolution of the Chatterbox

-The chatterbox has gone through a few changes to get to what it is now.
-From salt cellar to fortune teller, there’s been quite the evolution.
+The chatterbox has undergone a few changes to get to what it is now.
+From a salt cellar to a fortune teller, there’s been quite the evolution.
 Yet its physical structure has always been the same.